Blog Fitness Workouts What Are The Benefits Of A 5-Day Workout Split For Women?

 See also

-Compound exercises are still important to build strength and size, but isolation exercises will help you target the smaller muscles for a more aesthetically pleasing physique.
+Compound exercises are still important for building strength and size, but isolation exercises will help target the smaller muscles for a more aesthetically pleasing physique.

-A combination of compound and isolation exercises is best in a women’s 5-day workout split for toning.
-Toning is essentially strength training with lighter weights and higher reps, so you’ll want to focus on exercises that target all the major muscle groups.
-This can include any combination of squats, deadlifts, shoulder press, chest press, rows and bicep curls.
+Both compound and isolation exercises are best in a women’s 5-day workout split for toning.
+Toning is essentially strength training with moderate weights and moderate reps, so you should focus on exercises that target all the major muscle groups.
+This can include any combination of squats, deadlifts, shoulder press, chest press, rows, and bicep curls.

 5 day workout split for women

-Now that you know a little more about creating an effective 5 day workout split for women, here’s one to inspire your program.
-This is a sample upper/lower body split program with a focus on strength and muscle growth, but you can modify it as needed.
+Now you know a little more about creating an effective 5-day workout split for women, here’s one to inspire your program.
+This sample upper/lower-body split program focuses on strength and muscle growth, but you can modify it as required.

-The recommendation for rest in-between sets is that you take as much time as you need to feel recovered while keeping in mind how much time you’d allocated for your workout.
+The recommendation for rest in between sets is generally 1-3 minutes, but you can take as much time as you need to recover while keeping in mind how much time you’ve allocated for your workout.

 Day One: Lower Body